 9 These you may eat of all that are in the waters: you may eat whatever has fins and scales.
 10 You shall not eat whatever does not have fins and scales.
 It is unclean to you.

 11 Of all clean birds you may eat.
 12 But these are ones you shall not eat: the eagle, the vulture, the osprey, 13 the red kite, the falcon, the kite after its kind, 14 every raven after its kind, 15 the ostrich, the owl, the seagull, the hawk after its kind, 16 the little owl, the great owl, the horned owl, 17 the pelican, the vulture, the cormorant, 18 the stork, the heron after its kind, the hoopoe, and the bat.
 19 All winged creeping things are unclean to you.
 They shall not be eaten.
 20 Of all clean birds you may eat.

 21 You shall not eat of anything that dies by itself.
-You may give it to the foreigner living among you who is within your gates, that he may eat it; or you may sell it to a foreigner; for you are a holy people to the Lord your God.
+You may give it to the foreigner living among you who is within your gates so that he may eat it, or you may sell it to a foreigner. for you are a holy people to the Lord your God.